candlepin/candlepin.github.io/presentations/pki-crash-course/3-tools.md

     System.out.println("Public key: " + publicKey);
     ```
   - Last resort: Prepare for a painful experience of reading in the PEM,
-    base64 decoding, converting to ASN1, and rebuilding the key with the RSA
+    base64 decoding, parsing the DER, and rebuilding the key with the RSA
     primitives.